tetris-dev-web/SUWiserLLC_genie-portal/README.md

     ```
 - Create a branch, named in according with the [GenusDev Programming Conventions](https://docs.google.com/document/d/1-PGffrw-B1d9P5A_zfo5gJrW8dK28kqx5j-xxKOMPLY) e.g. `git checkout -b JohnR-readme-edit-0903`

-remember to git ignore all the same folders, if you are having problems with folders still pushing, use the following command:
+remember to git ignore all package and dev related temporary folders, if you are having problems with folders still pushing, try the following command to remove the truffle cached build file:

 ```bash
     git rm -r --cached ./truffle/build